-Flemish tomato grower Tomato Masters and Plessey will complete the LED installation of 100% Hyperion top lights this year, bringing the overall level of supplementary light to over 200 umol/m²/s.
+Flemish tomato grower Tomato Masters will complete the LED installation of 100% Hyperion top lights this year, bringing the overall level of supplementary light to over 200 umol/m²/s.
 The main installation was undertaken in 2018 with plans to reach full light output in 2019.

 At 5.4ha, it is one of the largest 100% LED installations on tomatoes in the world and there has been a lot of interest in how the crop reacts.
 With traditional HPS lighting, radiant heat from the lamps increases the leaf temperature at the top of the crop.
 With LED being a cooler light source, this radiant heat is missing.

 To address this, Tomato Masters installed a high-level heating pipe to compensate for the temperature difference but so far, the pipes have not been needed, prompting head grower, Tom Vlaemynck to consider lowering the heating pipe.

 Tom Vlaemynck, Tomato Master’s head grower, said: